Eleee28/Introduction-to-DevOps/labs/lab3/README.md

 &nbsp;

 You should be able to open another terminal/command prompt window, run ``vagrant ssh`` again to log into the VM again, and run ``curl -O http://localhost:5000`` to download the HTML file and prove that the app works.
-The aoutput should be stored in a file called *curl_response*.
+The output should be stored in a file called *curl_response*.

 ## Automating this deployment